 Reasons to avoid

-The Canary All-In-One Indoor Security System monitors your home while looking sleek and stylish at the same time.
+The Canary All-In-One Indoor Security System is a simple, high quality system that won’t look out of place in your living room.
+It monitors your home while looking sleek and stylish at the same time.
 Here's everything you need to know about it:

 High quality camera